davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 the attack could be timed to coincide with a number of big transactions, so that reversal would be maximally painful, and the collateral damage very large.
 And
 remember: hard-forks are inherently very risky.
-Risking a permanent split to the network -- a potential _halving_ of the network's value -- to save just a few million dollars for a hand-full of people is a tough sell indeed.
+Risking a permanent split to the network -- a potential _halving_ of the network's value and hash power -- to save just a few million dollars for a hand-full of people is a tough sell indeed.

 Not only would the community be far less likely to agree on a hard-fork for a small attack versus a big one, but a small attack is also much more likely than